DAMY-GASO/DAMY-PORTFOLIO/README.md

 ## My Philosophy
-> “Technology should empower people, not complicate their lives.”
+> Technology should empower people, not complicate their lives.

 I believe in using innovation, design, and security to create meaningful digital solutions that make technology both powerful and human.